SolaceDev/solace-dev-codelabs/markdown/opentelemetry-intro/opentelemetry-intro.md

 1. Open a command terminal.
 1. Run `jaeger-all-in-one`
 1. Using a web browser, navigate to `http://localhost:16686/`
 1. You should be greeted by a picture of a...chipmunk?
+Gopher?
+Not really sure.

 Negative
 : You'll need to keep the terminal window running Jaeger open.
 If you close it, you'll lose the traces you've collected.